 Which train is best, Trenitalia or Italo treno?

 Both are fine!
-We used Trenitalia on our way to Sorrento and Italo treno on our way back to Rome.
-Personally, I would book whichever is cheapest!
+We used Trenitalia on our way to Sorrento and Italo Treno on our way back to Rome.
+Personally, I would book whichever is the cheapest!

 North and South Italy

-The North and South regions in Italy are very different and that includes foods that you should try.
+Italy’s North and South regions are very different, including foods you should try.
 For example, did you know that Italy had some amazing skiing or that the mountains in the Dolomites are breathtaking?

 Equally beautiful is the Italian Coast with turquoise water and the cutest fishing villages in Sorrento, Positano, Revello, Puglia, and more!

 While in the North of Italy, meat and steak are recommended along with Truffle!
-In the South, indulge on freshly caught seafood and Pizza in the Napoli region.
+In the South, indulge in freshly caught seafood and Pizza in the Napoli region.